MarcosChavez09/baby-tools-shop/README.md

 ### Deploy the app to a V-Server

-1. Loging to your V-Server
+1. Login to your V-Server
 ```
     ssh -i ~/.ssh/<name_of_your_key25519> <your_user_name>@<ip_server_address>
 ```